 A significant expense on the Statement of Comprehensive Loss is the recording of the option based payments and the offsetting contributed surplus in equity.
 As a non-cash transaction, it has no impact on the working capital of the Company.
 This calculation creates a cost of granting options to Eligible Persons.
 The cost is added to our operating expenses with a corresponding increase in the Company's equity.
-The option based payment expense is allocated, in proportion to the number of options granted, to our operating expense accounts for Consulting fees, Directors fees, Investor relations fees and Professional fees.
+The option based payment expense is allocated, in proportion to the number of options granted, to our operating expense accounts.